 - drink untreated water – animals can contaminate water collected from roofs, bores, creeks, lakes and streams

-- some types of sexual activity (oral–anal sex).
+- engage in some types of sexual activity (oral–anal sex).

 You can infect other people while the Shigella bacteria is in your body and poo.
 This is usually for a month from when diarrhoea starts.